 This is authentic rubble where the wind whistles through granite crevices and you can touch Templar stonework that predates the Magna Carta.
 The Templar connection links Monsanto to Portugal’s broader medieval network at Tomar and Almourol — the knights who built fortresses here were the same order that founded both.

 The climb to the castle from the village is exposed, hot in summer, and physically demanding with no shade on the final approach.
-If you’re not in reasonable shape or visiting in July, plan the ascent for early morning.
+If you’re visiting in July, plan the ascent for early morning.

 • Location: Summit of the hill, via the Boulder Route trail (PR5 Rota dos Barrocais)